irit-melodi/attelo/README.md

 feature directories, these are named by timestamp (with `eval-current` and `scratch-current` symlinks for convenience).

-* scratch directories: these are considered relatively emphemeral (hence them being deleted by `irit-rst-dt clean`).
+* scratch directories: these are considered relatively ephemeral (hence them being deleted by `irit-rst-dt clean`).
 They contain all the models and counts saved by harness during evaluation.